BuvinJT/distbuilder/docs/QtCpp.md

 ## QMake Integration

-To produce an executable binary from Qt C++ source, a developer normally defines (scripted) build configurations in the form of a "project file" (`.pro`).
+To produce an executable binary from Qt C++ source, a developer normally defines a (scripted) build configuration in the form of a "project file" (`.pro`).
 That `.pro` file is processed by [QMake](https://doc.qt.io/qt-5/qmake-manual.html) to produce the program.
 Typically, the `.pro` file initially originates from some basic template, and QMake is simply run automatically from Qt Creator upon selecting a "build" action from the menu.